Performative Learning Theory: Proofs

 Then trivially

 It also holds with probability $ 1 - \delta$ that

 Therefore,

 with probability $1 -\delta$.
-The right hand side is equivalent to
+The right-hand side of the previous equation is equal to

-As you might have already guessed, we will first bound (a), then (b).
+We will first bound (a), then (b).
 In (a), we are looking at two supremum risk functionals with respect to two Wasserstein balls with same radius $R$, but with different centers $\widehat d_0$ and $d_0$.
 In (b), we are looking at two infimum/supremum risk functionals with respect to the same Wasserstein ball (same radius $R$ and same center $\widehat d_0$).